 - Lastly, don’t forget the toppings!
 A little chopped tomato, green onion, avocado and/or cilantro tops this Mexican spaghetti off like a proper taco.

-Mexican Spaghetti can be frozen before or after baking.
-If freezing after baking, make sure the casserole is completely cooled before covering tightly and freezing.
+To freeze after baking, make sure the casserole is completely cooled before covering tightly and freezing.
 It can be frozen for up to 2 months.

 To thaw, simply place in the fridge and let thaw overnight.
 Reheat, covered in a 350° oven.
 If the casserole hasn’t been baked yet, simply bake according to original instructions adding an extra 10 minutes or so to the bake time.